-"Non-Contact Cooling Water" shall mean water used for cooling which does not come into direct contact with any raw material, intermediate product, waste product, or finished product.
+"Non-Contact Cooling Water" means water used for cooling which does not come into direct contact with any raw material, intermediate product, waste product, or finished product.

-"NPDES (National Pollutant Discharge Elimination System) Permit" shall mean the regulatory document issued by either the EPA or an approved State agency which is designed to control the discharge of pollutants from point sources into waters of the U.S.
+"NPDES (National Pollutant Discharge Elimination System) Permit" means the regulatory document issued by either the EPA or an approved State agency which is designed to control the discharge of pollutants from point sources into waters of the U.S.